On Minimal generating sets of splitting field, Cluster towers and Multiple transitivity of Galois groups: Minimal Generating Sets and Cluster Towers

 \begin{remark} In Theorem \ref{deg seq thm}, if instead we consider cluster tower corresponding to permutation $(1,3,2,4,\dots,k)$ of $(1,2,3,4,\dots,k)$, we get degree sequence as\\ $(n, n\phi(p_1p_3), n\phi(p_1p_2p_3),\dots, n \phi(p_1p_2\cdots p_{k-1}),n \phi(n))$.
 Now $\phi(p_1p_3)\neq \phi(p_1p_2)$.
 Hence the degree sequences for both the cluster towers are distinct.
 This demonstrates that even if we work with minimal generating set, the degree sequence still depends on the ordering of the elements in the set. \end{remark}

-\begin{example} Consider the case in Theorem \ref{minimum minimal for special example}.
-Then by Theorem \ref{equivalence} (3), there are total $n$ many distinct cluster towers of $f$ of least possible length.
+\begin{example} Consider the case in Proposition \ref{minimum minimal for special example}.
+Then by Theorem \ref{equivalence} (3), there are total $n$ many distinct minimum minimal cluster towers of $f$.
 For each tower, the length is $3$ and degree sequence is $(n,n\phi(n))$.
 If $n$ is an odd prime $p$, then there are total $p$ many distinct cluster towers of $f$. \end{example}

 \begin{example} Consider the case in proof of Theorem \ref{Sn}.
-By a similar argument as in proof of Theorem \ref{equivalence} (2), we can show that, there are total $(k+1)!/2$ many distinct cluster towers of $f$. \end{example}
+By a similar argument as in proof of Theorem \ref{equivalence} (2), we can show that, there are total $n!/2$ many distinct cluster towers of $f$. \end{example}